alvarodemig/DataScience-webapp-with-flask/README.md

 - Predict using all the columns, filling the empty variables with the mean or other estimator (this would only work for numeric variables).
 - Output personalization
 - Customized error to give more information about happened (trying to predict a categorical variable with a regression  algorithm, etc.)
+- Upload a file with data to predict.
 ...

 ### VIDEO DEMONSTRATION